dustinlacewell/loom/README.markdown

 ----------

 nodes that can be used in job definitions are declared in a file in the parent directory called **`nodes.yaml'**.
 The definitions are quite simple.
-The YAML key is the should be the locally resolvable hostname of the node.
-Here's an example:
+The YAML key should be the locally resolvable hostname of the node, in this example it it is *`staging'*:

 ```yaml
 staging: